Ironman Training: Long Ride Benefits

 5. Technical Skills & Gear Mastery

 Race day isn’t the time to learn how your bike works.
-Use long rides to dial in everything technical:

 Bike Fit & Comfort: Find your most sustainable aero position over long hours.

-Bike Handling: Become confident cornering, descending, and riding in crosswinds.
+Bike Handling: Become confident cornering, descending and riding in crosswinds.

 Mechanical Practice: Know how to fix flats, adjust your chain, and handle basic issues calmly.